 3. Add chopped onions and mushrooms.
 Sauté about 3—4 minutes, stirring occasionally, until onions are soft and translucent.
 Remove from heat.

-4. Whisk eggs in mixing bowl until well-blended, then add cheese and sprinkle with pepper.
+4. Whisk eggs in mixing bowl until well-blended, then add milk, cheese and black pepper to taste.

 5. Add sautéed vegetables and stir until well-combined.